 Dan Albertson has written for La Folia since 2004.
-He is active in endeavors that involve language, lexicography, music, musicology, poetry, and translation.
-He never attended university and savors the liberty of being betwixt and between pigeonholes in life and in music.
-He is the founder and director of the Living Composers Project since 2000, has contributed to a variety of American and European publications and has edited multiple volumes of the British journal Contemporary Music Review on the composers Helmut Lachenmann, Earle Brown and Aldo Clementi, plus two volumes on modernism and the string quartet.
+His pursuits involve languages, lexicography, music, musicology, poetry, and translation, and tend to veer away from mainstream artists.
+He has worked on the Living Composers Project since 2000, has written articles for MusikTexte, has contributed entries to the encyclopedia Komponisten der Gegenwart, and has edited multiple volumes of the British journal Contemporary Music Review, on the composers Helmut Lachenmann, Earle Brown and Aldo Clementi, plus two volumes on modernism and the string quartet and a co-edited volume on Spanish music beyond Spanish borders.
 He has been a member of its editorial board since 2014.
-He collaborates with Cybele Records in Düsseldorf and has contributed notes to various other labels.
-His poems are often very short and static in nature.
+He translates notes for Cybele Records in Düsseldorf and has contributed his own notes to a variety of international labels.
+His poems are generally short and static in nature.
+American by birth, he is now based abroad.

 A direct comparison of the existing recordings of Lachenmann’s three quartets seems pointless.